TobiPeterG/AMU/README.md

   THE SYSTEM UNUSABLE ON OTHER INSTALLATIONS!
   USE AT YOUR OWN RISK!

+  Using an ubuntu-based distro?
+  Have a look here: https://github.com/TobiPeterG/ubuntu_automatic_updates

   This script will install my custom script to update your system when it's being shutdown.
 It is tested on Manjaro 21.1.6, but should work on future versions as well.